 This slatted bed base was designed to be used on an IKEA bed frame.
 If you are planning to use it on a frame from another manufacturer, make sure to check the construction and whether this bed base would fit.
 The Luroy slatted bed base consists of 17 slats of layer – glued birch that adjusts to your body weight and supports the mattress.

-The materials this bed base consists of include eucalyptus veneer, pine veneer, adhesive resin as coating, polyester and polypropylene, beech veneer and birch veneer.
+The materials of this bed base consist of include eucalyptus veneer, pine veneer, adhesive resin as coating, polyester and polypropylene, beech veneer, and birch veneer.
 The product is rated 3.4 on IKEA’s store, as customers had plenty of complaints regarding one specific issue.

-They stated that the key of this product being functional is the installation process.
+They stated that the key to this product being functional is the installation process.
 If the slatted bed base is not placed on the frame properly, it is likely to fall out or make noise.
-Therefore, those who had issues with the slates falling out have most likely places the bed base incorrectly, causing it to perform badly.
-On other note, some customers have stated the Luroy bed base is overpriced, as the quality you get with it is not worth the money it costs.
+Therefore, those who had issues with the slates falling out to have the most likely places the bed base incorrectly, causing it to perform badly.
+On another note, some customers have stated the Luroy bed base is overpriced, as the quality you get with it is not worth the money it costs.

 Pros and cons